Insper/Z01.1/docs-src/Labs/Lab16.3-Assembler.md

 Para realizar o desenvolvimento do Assembler podemos usar o VSCode ou a IDE do Intellij.

 Para trabalhar no VSCode abra a pasta Assembler no mesmo.
-Se necessário, instale a extensão `Test Runner for Java`.
+Se necessário, instale a extensão `Extension Pack for Java` ou  `Test Runner for Java`.

 Para quem escolher a IDE do Intellij, siga os passos abaixo: